“They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.” – Acts 2:42

 God uses this group of worshippers to share the Gospel through song and lead our church family in worship.
 They sing in the Sunday morning worship services and for other special events and seasonal productions.
-Rehearsals are every Wednesday afternoon.
-Rehearsal times change seasonally, so check your Sunday bulletin or call the church office for this week’s schedule.
+Rehearsals are every Wednesday evening at 7:20pm.
+Rehearsal times may occasionally change, so check your Sunday bulletin or call the church office for this week’s schedule.
 Worship Choir is open to high school age and up.
 We’d love to see you in Worship Choir!

 We have two children’s choirs that are grouped according to age.
 Our Preschool Choir is for ages 3 years through Kindergarten, while our Kidz Choir is for children in 1st through 5th grade.
 Both groups meet on Wednesday evenings and are led by wonderful volunteers.
 These choirs sing periodically in Sunday worship services, share seasonal musicals with our congregation, and have other events and activities throughout the school year.

 We are blessed to have many talented instrumentalists who play for our Sunday worship services.
 We typically use instrumentation such as acoustic and/or electric guitar, piano, keyboard, drums, bass guitar, etc. If you’d be interested in playing, contact John Johnson.